RM-Terrell/PhaseChange/PhaseChange/ProjectREADME.txt

 -Html LabelFor
 -Form building
--TryUpdate method and the security holes it creates -New stuff in VS 2017
+-TryUpdate method and the security holes it creates -New Features of VS 2017
 -Validation workflow and validation messages
 -Custom validations
 -Replacing magic strings for future maintainability